Erykah Badu: Musical style

 The majority of Badu's music is greatly influenced by her beliefs of the Nation of Gods and Earths and her exploration of her African heritage.
 The songs in her album Baduizm express her personal take on life.
 Her philosophy is influenced by African ideology, African-centered and Five Percent theologies, and Southern African-American folk traditions.
 Mama's Gun has a confessional lyrical theme, covering themes of insecurity, social issues, and personal relationships.
-Worldwide Underground contains minimalist songwriting concerning hip hop culture, love, ghetto life, and gang culture.
+Worldwide Underground contains minimalist songwriting concerning hip-hop culture, love, ghetto life, and gang culture.
 New Amerykah Part One is an esoteric concept album with sociopolitical themes and mostly downbeat subject matter, featuring more impersonal topics and social commentary than on Badu's previous work.
 Its subject matter deals with social concerns and struggles within the African-American community, exploring topics such as institutional racism, religion, poverty, urban violence, the abuse of power, complacency, cultural identity, drug addiction, and nihilism.
-Badu has said that the album discusses "religion, [...] poor families, the undermining of the working class, the so-called minority", Lyrically, New Amerykah Part Two is more personal than its predecessor, focusing on themes of romance and relationships.
+Badu has said that the album discusses "religion, [...] poor families, the undermining of the working class, the so-called minority".
+Lyrically, New Amerykah Part Two is more personal than its predecessor, focusing on themes of romance and relationships.
 Badu has described its sound as "very analog".

 Badu is inspired by "stimulating" experiences.
-She was also influenced greatly by her music teacher Ms. Goodman, who encouraged her to take up music.
-Badu also takes influence from her grandmother and her religious views which Erykah described as a lesson saying "When you do it, it gotta be real, or that's not it."
+She was also significantly influenced by her music teacher Ms. Goodman, who encouraged her to take up music.
+Badu also takes influence from her grandmother and her religious views, which Badu described as a lesson saying "When you do it, it gotta be real, or that's not it."